Kids love jokes and riddles! Your class will create a series of riddles that other students can use to learn about animals.

 Give students time in the library or online to research the answers to these questions.
 Students should add their research notes to their existing cluster organizer.

 When their research is complete, students should write a draft of the riddle.
-The riddle should contain four sentences:
+Students can write their riddle a number of ways.
+For example, the riddle could contain four sentences that explain:

-Students should work in Pixie to create their riddle pages.
-Use the Text tool to add the text of the riddle to page 1 and use the Options panel to adjust the size and font.
-Use the paint tools to illustrate the animal.
+Students can use a tool like Wixie to create their riddle pages.
+Use the Text tool to add the text of the riddle to page 1.
+Use the paint tools or image button to illustrate the animal.

 In the beginning stages, the cluster map organizer can be used to assess each student’s prior knowledge.
 You can continue to monitor progress as students complete and add their research notes and write their riddles.
 As students begin illustrating, prompt them with questions about their animals to encourage them to add more details and create more complete and specific illustrations.